SylvainEstebe/SylvainEstebe/README.md

 <h1 align="center">Hi, I'm Sylvain Estebe 👋</h1>
 <p align="center">
-  <em>Computational cognitive scientist · Bayesian modeling · Agent-based simulation · LLM pipelines</em>
+  <em>Computational social science · Cognitive computational science</em>
 </p>

 ---

 ### About me

-I build computational models to study how people make decisions under uncertainty.
-My research spans **individual cognition**, **collective decision-making**, and **cultural evolution** — with a common thread running through all of it: how environmental conditions (resource availability, volatility, scarcity) shape behavior.

-I work across scales, combining Bayesian inference to fit cognitive models to behavioral data, agent-based simulations to study emergent group dynamics, and LLM pipelines to probe reasoning and scale qualitative analysis.

-### 🔬 Currently working on
-- Exploration–exploitation trade-offs under resource volatility
-- Cultural transmission dynamics in agent-based societies
-- Using LLMs as cognitive agents and annotation tools
+As a Graduate Research Assistant at Aarhus University, I am part of the Center for Humanities Computing group.
+I am enthusiastic about computational social science and cognitive computational science — using models and data to understand how people think, decide, and behave together.

 ### 📫 Let's talk
-Always happy to discuss research, collaborations, or new ideas.
+Always happy to chat about research, collaborations, or new ideas.
 - 📅 [Schedule a meeting](https://calendar.app.google/74u6fA1bJRRAfkWb7)
-- 💬 Or reach out on any of the platforms below

 <h3 align="left">Connect with me</h3>
 <p align="left">